Oluwakamiyeabolade/Gene-expression-Functional-enrichment-and-ML-analysis-of-Lung-Carcinoma-Task-3-/README.md

 High-variance genes were selected to reduce the feature space and improve model performance.
 The dataset was split into training and testing sets.
 The KNN model and Random Forest classifier were trained on the selected features with cross-validation; an accuracy of 75% and 100%, respectively, was achieved on the data testing.
 The models correctly classified most samples as either tumors or normal.

-Results
+**Results**

 Figure 1 shows significant upregulation and downregulation in tumor tissue compared to normal tissue.
 ![image](https://github.com/user-attachments/assets/6d9537f2-469e-4285-9a96-d5727a71c21a)
-image Figure 1: Heatmap of Differentially Expressed Genes
+Figure 1: Heatmap of Differentially Expressed Genes

 Figure 2 shows genes expressed in tumor tissue compared to normal tissue

 ![image](https://github.com/user-attachments/assets/0501b96e-c018-466e-84e6-ff01175b2a87)
-luadvolplot Figure 2: Volcano plots of differentially expressed genes
+Figure 2: Volcano plots of differentially expressed genes

 Figure 3&4 are the results of the functional enrichment analysis, which revealed key important pathways that are implicated by the upregulated and downregulated genes, with the top four significant pathways highlighted.
 Upregulated